ruoxining/uwaterloo-learn-checker/README.md

 ## Features

 1. Single & batch execution – Runs tests on one or multiple submissions, with direct terminal output for single files.
-2. Automated logging – Saves results in passed.txt, failed.txt, and errors in errorlog.txt.
+2. Automated logging – Saves results in `passed.txt`, `failed.txt`, and errors in `errorlog.txt` to your given directory.
 3. Progress & stats – Displays a progress bar and final pass/fail/error counts.

 Know problem(s)

 1. If the student code got runtime error or timeout, the log in the bulk running does not show the entire output.
-Run the single file testing to show all outputs.
+Please run the single file testing to show all outputs.
-2. (Only for A1) you have to use `--verbose` mode to show the #failed tests, otherwise it only shows a 'Failed'.

 ## How to run this code